 Intro: Start off with a pencil sketch.
 In the beginning stages, don’t press down too hard.
 Use light, smooth strokes for sketching.

-Step 4: Starting on the top, right side of the body, draw an angled line as a guide for Bugs Bunny's first arm.
-At the bottom end of the line, draw a small circle overlapping the body as a guide for the hand.
+Step 5: Starting from the top, left corner of the body, draw a line that angles down as a guide for Daffy Duck's first arm.
+At the end of the line at the bottom, draw a small circle as a guide for the first hand.

-Step 5: On the top, left side of the body, draw a line that angles up as a guide for the other arm.
-At the end of the line, draw another small circle as a guide for Bugs Bunny's other hand.
+Step 7: On the bottom, left side of the body, draw a vertical line that slopes to the right as a guide for the first leg.
+At the bottom, draw a big, triangular shape with curved corners as a guide for Daffy Duck's first foot.

 That's it for the guides!
 For the next steps, use darker lines for a more defined drawing.

 Step 9: Use the ovals inside the head as guides to draw Daffy Duck's eyes.
 Draw a short, horizontal line near the bottom of each eye for the nearly closed eyelids.
 Darken the top part of the ovals but make the right side a bit thinner.
 Make the top part of the eyes and the tip of the eyelids pointy to give Daffy a smug look.
 Darken the bottom parts of the eyes.
 Notice how small the open parts of the eyes are.
 The eyes are almost closed.